RosaeNLG/rosaenlg/packages/german-adjectives/README.md

 * `germanCase`: NOMINATIVE ACCUSATIVE DATIVE GENITIVE
 * `gender` gender of the word; M F or N
 * `number`: number of the word; S or P
-* `det`: determiner; DEFINITE or DEMONSTRATIVE
+* `det`: determinant; DEFINITE or DEMONSTRATIVE

 ## Todo

-Add more possible determiners.
+Add more possible determinants.

 ## Dependancies and licences